DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 https://github.com/user-attachments/assets/c4f985ca-7b3d-466b-937c-5b3e33dbbf75

 - ## How To Create Command
-Functions you create inside the **Custom Debug Console Widget** are added to the console as commands.
+Functions you create inside the **Custom Debug Console Widget** are added to the console as commands.<br/>
-:warning: Before you start, keep these in mind:
+:warning: Before you start, keep these in mind:<br/>
 - Function names cannot contain spaces.
 - You cannot use the symbols `~` or `¿` in the function name, parameters, or description.
 - When you add, delete, or rename a function, you must go to the **Console Interface** and click **Save**.